VColby/assignment2-group02/README.md

 Instructions:

 1. Download all files and ensure they are located together.
+We used google drive to store all files and recommend other users do the same.
+3. Run 'Task1_averages_code' on Google Colab to view the results of task 1.
+4. Run 'Task2_code' on Google Colab to view the results of Task 2 & 3.
+This may take some time.
+Colby's computer took just over 1 hour while Suleman's computer took several hours.